My Dear Lisa

 My Dear Lisa is a 2022 Indian Tamil horror thriller film written and directed by Ranjan Krishnadevan.
-It stars Vijay Vasanth, Chandini Tamilarasan and Aadukalam Naren in the lead roles.
+It stars Vijay Vasanth and Chandini Tamilarasan in the lead roles, while Aadukalam Naren and Singampuli play supporting roles.
+The music was composed by D. M. Udhayakumar with cinematography by M. R. M. Jaisuresh and editing by Karthik Ram.
 The film released in 2022 after a few years delay.

+Plot

+Encouraged by a pastor to explore the outside world, Kennedy sets out on a journey.
+But fate leads him to a security job at a resort where he starts experiencing paranormal activities.